-ed Table.Column name such as Acct.Acct.
-Multi-level lookups can ed. an specify any column from any client table in your system.
-System such as Axiom.Aliases are not supported for use with refresh les and cannot be used. such as Axiom.
-Aliases are not supported for use with refresh using columns with lookups (including multi-level lookups), the final p table is considered the primary table.
-For example, if you specify 20.
-Dept, this is the same as specifying GL2020.
-Dept. Dept, so the table is the primary table.
-Any columns listed in filters and as conal columns must be resolvable from the primary table, or must in a fully qualified path from the starting table (GL2020 in this ble). using columns with lookups, the starting table impacts the list of to be returned from the value column.
-For example, GL2020.
-Dept is only the departments used in the GL2020 table, whereas Dept returns the full list of departments defined in the Dept table. value column is a key column or a validated column, then the ponding descriptions automatically display with the column values drop-down list, unless a display format is defined. nal.
-A filter criteria statement to limit the list of values displayed to er.
-You can type in the filter statement manually, or right-click the d use Axiom Wizards &gt; Filter Wizard . value column uses a lookup, then the column in the filter criteria nent must be resolvable from the primary table, or must use a fully ed path from the starting table. t id if Finance is a second of the second of
+Column Tag Description [ColumnName] The column to provide the list of values for the variable.
+Enter a fully- qualified Table.Column name such as Acct.Acct.
+Multi-level lookups can be used.
+You can specify any column from any client table in your system.
+System tables such as Axiom.Aliases are not supported for use with refresh variables and cannot be used.
+When using columns with lookups (including multi-level lookups), the final lookup table is considered the primary table.
+For example, if you specify GL2021.Dept, this is the same as specifying GL2021.Dept.Dept, so the Dept table is the primary table.
+Any columns listed in filters and as additional columns must be resolvable from the primary table, or must contain a fully qualified path from the starting table (GL2021 in this example).
+When using columns with lookups, the starting table impacts the list of items to be returned from the value column.
+For example, GL2021.Dept returns only the departments used in the GL2021 table, whereas Dept.Dept returns the full list of departments defined in the Dept table.
+If the value column is a key column or a validated column, then the corresponding descriptions automatically display with the column values in the drop-down list, unless a display format is defined.
+[ColumnFilter] Optional.
+A filter criteria statement to limit the list of values displayed to the user.
+You can type in the filter statement manually, or right- click the cell and use Axiom Wizards &gt; Filter Wizard .
+If the value column uses a lookup, then the column in the filter criteria statement must be resolvable from the primary table, or must use a fully qualified path from the starting table.

 Column Tag Description [DisplayFormat] Optional.
 Defines a display format for the items in the list, and specifies additional columns to display.
 By default, items in the list are displayed as: KeyColumn - DescriptionColumn If you want to specify a different format and/or use additional columns, then you can indicate the display format here.
 Use fully qualified Table.Column syntax and place column references in curly brackets.
-For example, you could indicate something like: {Acct.Acct} - {Acct.Description} ({Acct.Category}) This would display account items in the following format: 8000 - Facilities (Overhead) Any columns listed should use fully qualified Table.
-Column syntax.
+For example, you could indicate something like: {Acct.Acct} - {Acct.Description} ({Acct.Category}) This would display account items in the following format: 8000 - Facilities (Overhead) Any columns listed should use fully qualified Table.Column syntax.
 If the value column uses a lookup, then any additional columns must be resolvable from the primary table, or must use a fully qualified path from the starting table.
 If a display format is defined, the items in the list are sorted based on the display format instead of the value column.
 [AutoQuoteString] Optional.
 Specifies whether the string value is placed in single quotation marks when it is written to the [SelectedValue] column (True/False).
 If omitted or blank, the default setting is False, which means the string value is not quoted.
 This option is intended to make it easier to create filters based on the selected value, when the selected value is a string and therefore must be wrapped in single quotation marks.
 For example: Dept.VP='Smith'.
 NOTE: This option only applies if the value column is a string column.